 Dr. Ralf Speth, Jaguar CEO, was the one who said the sentence above.
 Unfortunately, one of the most common mistakes that someone who’s thinking about building or renovating can make is price design as a measurable matter.

 First of all, comparing ‘apples with apples’ can be quite a challenging task when talking about building design.
-Initially, because you have to make sure that all design professionals are quoting the same services, and this may include a number of hand sketches, 3D models, renderings, a restricted number of sections and details, council approvals, consultants, site visits, client meetings, etc. Second, because the quality of a design may be related with the amount of time, money and dedication that each professional donates to keep up to date with courses, study and research.
+Initially, because you have to make sure that all design professionals are quoting the same services, and this may include a number of hand sketches, 3D models, renderings, a number of sections and details, council approvals, consultants, site visits, client meetings, etc. Second, because the quality of a design may be related with the amount of time, money and dedication that each professional donates to keep up to date with courses, study and research.
 Third, experience counts, very much!
 Finally, nothing substitutes creative talent, and you have to make sure that you identify yourself with that designer’s style and taste.
 Also a good designer will be able to design to your taste not just their own.

 If you were having to get surgery, would you look for an average doctor with an ordinary reputation, or would you look for someone in who you would trust completely, highly referred, even if this doctor would cost you a couple of extra thousand dollars?
 I’m sure no one wants to put their health at risk for that.
 So why do some people think that ‘saving’ 10% on the design costs is going to lead to a better result in the end?
 Definitely not!
 The old saying rings true “you get what you pay for”.
 Building a house is often the biggest expense of your life, you can choose a mediocre designer or a really good designer.
 It’s like building on bad footings, it’s all about preparation.

 The costs of a bad design can go much further than living in a room that is too small, too large, or almost impossible to furnish.
 Changes happening during the building process are very expensive and stressful, and can cost far more if you have to make them after you have already moved in.
 Renovations can become a disaster if not well planned.
-Usually, these extra expenses triggered by a bad design are MUCH MORE expensive than the fees of that good designer you rejected due to price in the beginning of the process…
+Usually, these extra expenses triggered by a bad design are MUCH MORE expensive than the fees of that good building designer / architect you rejected due to price in the beginning of the process…

 Furthermore, design plays a direct role on human health, both physically and psychologically.
 A space with the poor orientation and wrong openings can become too cold, too hot, too dark, have bad ventilation, etc. These issues are not only directly related to several health problems, but are also commonly the cause of extra costs with electricity in the long term through the excessive use of artificial lighting, air conditioning, artificial ventilation, and heating.